 Because market cap weighted indexes provide a low-cost, convenient, and transparent way of replicating market returns, they work well for investors who believe in market efficiency.

 If you're the kind of investor who would rather try and beat the market through good stock selection, then smart beta funds are your best choice; this fund class is known for tracking non-cap weighted strategies.

 This kind of index follows this same mindset, as it attempts to pick stocks that have better chances of risk-return performance; non-cap weighted strategies base selection on certain fundamental characteristics, or a mix of such characteristics.

 The smart beta space gives investors many different choices, from equal-weighting, one of the simplest strategies, to more complicated ones like fundamental and volatility/momentum based weighting.
 However, not all of these methodologies have been able to deliver remarkable returns.

 Fund Sponsor & Index

-The fund is managed by State Street Global Advisors, and has been able to amass over $267.46 million, which makes it one of the average sized ETFs in the Broad Emerging Market ETFs.
-Before fees and expenses, this particular fund seeks to match the performance of the S&P Emerging Markets Dividend Opportunities Index.
+Because the fund has amassed over $274.28 million, this makes it one of the average sized ETFs in the Broad Emerging Market ETFs.
+EDIV is managed by State Street Global Advisors.
+This particular fund, before fees and expenses, seeks to match the performance of the S&P Emerging Markets Dividend Opportunities Index.

 This Index generally includes 100 tradable, exchange-listed common stocks from emerging market countries that offer high dividend yields.
 Additionally, stocks must have positive 3-year earnings growth and profitability.
 Stocks are weighted by annual dividend yield.
 To ensure diverse exposure, no single country or sector has more than a 25% weight and no single stock has more than a 3% weight.